walmart-vision-statement-mission-statement

 Walmart Mission Statement and Vision Statement

 Walmart’s mission can be summarized as “helping people around the world save money and live better – anytime and anywhere – in retail stores and through eCommerce.”
-While its vision is to “make every day easier for busy families.”
+Its vision is to “make every day easier for busy families.”
 Walmart defines “busy families” as the bull’s eye of its business strategy and Walmart’s business model.

 Walmart’s business model evolution